rbleattler/mdop-docs/mdop/appv-v5/how-to-enable-only-administrators-to-publish-packages-by-using-an-esd51.md

 ---
-title: How to Enable Only Administrators to Publish Packages by Using an ESD
+title: How to enable only administrators to publish packages by using an ESD
-description: How to Enable Only Administrators to Publish Packages by Using an ESD
+description: Starting in App-V 5.0 SP3, you can configure the App-V client so that only administrators can publish or unpublish packages.
 author: aczechowski
-ms.assetid: bbc9fda2-fc09-4d72-8d9a-e83d2fcfe234
-ms.reviewer:
 ms.author: aaroncz
 ms.collection: must-keep
-ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy
-ms.sitesec: library
 ms.date: 06/16/2016
 ---

-# How to Enable Only Administrators to Publish Packages by Using an ESD
+# How to enable only administrators to publish packages by using an ESD

 Starting in App-V 5.0 SP3, you can configure the App-V client so that only administrators (not end users) can publish or unpublish packages.
 In earlier versions of App-V, you could not prevent end users from performing these tasks.

-**To enable only administrators to publish or unpublish packages**
+## To enable only administrators to publish or unpublish packages

 1. Navigate to the following Group Policy Object node: